-I started practicing yoga years ago, after making a change from tai chi, and originally received training and certification in Iyengar yoga, while benefitting from the guidance of local teachers.
+I started practicing yoga years ago, after making a change from tai chi, and received training and certification in Iyengar yoga.
 I taught yoga in the Iyengar tradition for many years.

 Tracy Stephensen (CYA-E-RYT200) is an Iyengar trained instructor (JNS Yoga Studio) and has been teaching yoga since 2009.
 She is a certified Critical Alignment Therapist and had completed a 30-hour Yin yoga training with Joe Barnett.
 Tracy teaches Yoga4Backs and Yin yoga at Inner Peace Yoga, Saskatoon.
 In addition, Tracy is a certified Yoga Thrive instructor trained in Therapeutic Yoga for Cancer Survivors Program and a MELT method hand/foot instructor.

 Daniel has been studying and practicing Yoga intentionally since 2005.
 Daniel’s primary Yoga influences have been in the Kripalu, Iyengar, and Jivamukti lineages.